tk-notes/fp-in-javascript-article-source-code/README.md

 console.log(totalAmount); // 120
 ```

-Using reduce, we can build a function to handle the amount sum and pass it as an argument to the reduce function.
+Using `reduce`, we can build a function to handle the `amount sum` and pass it as an argument to the `reduce` function.

 ```javascript
 let shoppingCart = [